KxSystems/analyst-training/kxscm/module/A.Tutorial.Doc/file/walkthrough.md

 with one of the sensors in the system.
 We then created some custom visualization to investigate this further.

-And finally, we have taken the first 100 individual sensor signals by machine and plotted them in a plot matrix in a single visual summary.
+And finally, we will take the first 100 individual sensor signals by machine and plot them in a single visual summary.

 ```q
 // Select the first 100 sensors and filter the time dimension 1:100